Pokémon Legends Z-A Debuts in 1st on the Swiss Charts

-Pokémon Legends Z-A has debuted first place on the Switzerland charts, according to SwissCharts.com for the 42nd week of 2025.
+Pokémon Legends Z-A has remained in first place on the Switzerland charts, according to SwissCharts.com for the 43rd week of 2025.

-EA Sports FC 26 remained in second place, Battlefield 6 fell two spots to third place, and Ghost of Yotei dropped one spot to fourth place.
-Super Mario Galaxy 1+2 dropped from fourth to fifth place, while Minecraft and Mario Kart 8 Deluxe remained in sixth and seventh places, respectively.

-Little Nightmares III fell three spots to eighth place, Donkey Kong Bananza dropped one spot to ninth place, and Super Mario Party Jamboree rounds out the top 10.
+There were three new releases in the top 10 this week with Tomb Raider IV-VI Remastered debuting in seventh place, Ninja Gaiden 4 in eighth place, and Jurassic World Evolution 3 in 10th place.

-There are a total of five Nintendo games titles in the top 10, four multiplatform games, and one PlayStation game.
+There are a total of six multiplatform games titles in the top 10, three Nintendo games, and one PlayStation game.

 Here are the top 10 best-selling games in Switzerland: